asamonek/asamonek.github.io/04talks.md

 - _When is a logic applied successfully?
 On validity and genuine validity of logical inferences_, December 12, 2018, Work in Progress Seminar, Centre de Philosophie des Sciences et Sociétés (CEFISES), Université catholique de Louvain

 - _Modes of thinking and the logic of conditionals.
-Rethinking the Oswald sentence_, 24 May, 2018, Munich Center for Mathematical Philosophy (MCMP) Work In Progress Seminar, Ludwig-Maximilians-Universität München
+Rethinking the Oswald sentence_, May 24, 2018, Munich Center for Mathematical Philosophy (MCMP) Work In Progress Seminar, Ludwig-Maximilians-Universität München

+- _Modality and counterfactuality_, September 14, 2017, [CLAW-CEFISES Workshop](https://hiw.kuleuven.be/clps/events/agenda/claw-cefises-workshop), KULeuven, Belgium